note: hard copies of the Mini Show Guide for Entrants are available at club meetings

 The making of a floral arrangement has been defined as ‘the art of organizing elements according to the principles of design to attain beauty, simplicity, expression and harmony’.
 There is a difference between a bouquet or bowl of flowers.
 However when the exhibitor sets out to make an ‘artistic arrangement’, certain principles should be used to make a design.
 A design should have beauty of appeal to the observer and which has harmony among all the component parts and if it also has creative quality, which expresses an idea, a feeling or a mood, then it can be truly called a creative work of Art.
 The attractiveness of the material, arrangement and general effect is important.

-At some point you will be thinking about a container.
-Think about shape, colour and texture in relationship to the arrangement.
+At some point, you will be thinking about a container.
+Think about shape, colour and texture in relation to the arrangement.
 The proportions of a container and the plant composition should be similar.
 The most interesting containers may never have originally been intended to hold flowers.
 A pedestal can be used to give a little extra height.
 The wording of the title should be noted carefully.
 For example, Mother’s Day Basket.
 What is a basket?
-For our purposes it is a container with handles, made from woven material ranging from raffia, twigs, straw, clay, pottery or metal.
-It can be a bread basket, flat basket, wine carrier, basket to hold a house plant or a sewing basket.
+For our purposes, it is a container with handles, made from woven material ranging from raffia, twigs, straw, clay, pottery or metal.
+It can be a bread basket, flat basket, wine carrier, basket to hold a houseplant or a sewing basket.

 Some definitions will help:

 Arrangement: – an arrangement consists of fresh, cut plant material in a container with a base, if necessary.
-Fresh-cut plant material can be purchased or come from your own or a neighbouring garden.
+We’re a garden club and we want to encourage creativity in arranging whatever plants are in season from our gardens.
+Fresh-cut plant material must be from your own or a neighbouring garden, or from the wild.
 Accessories are only permitted if this is so stated in the schedule.

 Composition: – a composition may consist of dried, weathered or treated plant material and/or accessories, with or without fresh plant material.
-Artificial flowers and foliage are permitted except where specified as not being allowed.
-However accessories are permitted only if the schedule states that they are allowed.
+Artificial flowers and foliage are not permitted.
+However, accessories are permitted only if the schedule states that they are allowed.

 Design: – a design may be either an arrangement or a composition.
 The basic principles of an arrangement can be considered under these six headings: